ilyassesalama/celigo-mcp/README.md

 - `list_imports` - List all import configurations
 - `get_import` - Get a specific import configuration by ID

-## Example Usage with Claude
+## Example Usage

-Once configured, you can ask Claude to:
+Once configured, you can ask ChatGPT, Claude, Cursor, and other MCP clients to:

 - "List all my Celigo integrations"
 - "Show me the flows for integration [integration-id]"